OpenTreeAPP/OpenTreeAPP/_pages/project.md

 date: 2022-1-22
 ---
 ##  OpenTree Project
+> Open license public Trees for schools and communities.
 Trees are one of the best ways to capture and store atmospheric carbon.
+We want to make sure everybody has the chance to plant a tree.
+So we’re giving away trees to schools and communities.
+Together, we'll get more trees in the ground.

+## OpenTree Policy
-> We need to act now.
+- We need to act now.

-> we need more trees.
+- we need more trees.

-> we need to protect the ones we already have.
+- we need to protect the ones we already have.

-> we do need to plant more trees, quickly.
+- we do need to plant more trees, quickly.

-> We need to start planting for the future.
+- We need to start planting for the future.

 ### We need to act now
 > The Intergovernmental Panel on Climate Change (IPCC) has warned that global temperatures need to be kept from rising by more than 1.5°C. We've already passed 1°C.